 After a few hours, I was able to embrace the challenge and relate beautiful pendants that embodied what I enjoyed about the holiday and made something very wearable.

 It’s no surprise when I say that I love resin.
 The medium is great for capturing multimedia elements.
 And, in many cases, the resin design that I make are one of a kind.

 One of the first applications I choose was to layer some fabulous orange glitter with some choice pages from a dictionary.
-This page reads “witch” and “witchcraft,” a nod to an often seen character of the holiday.
+This page reads “witch” and “witchcraft,” a nod to an often seen characteristics of the holiday.
 Paired with a beaded gunmetal chain the results was spooky, sparkly, and devilishly stylish.